thechantaro/Youtube-DL-GUI/README.md

 A Simple GUI for using youtube-dl

 This script uses [Youtube-DL](https://github.com/ytdl-org/youtube-dl) and I am in no way affiliated with them.
 The point of this script is just to make youtube-dl more simple to use for non command-line savvy people.

+Just download the zip file in the lastest release and extract it.